Elektrobit/crinit/doc/adr/adr-pubkey-storage.md

 private key exist in a known directory of the rootfs.
 If a crinit config is signed with one of them or the master key, it is considered trusted.

-The method with which to load the master key to the system keyring must be protected by the secure boot chain.
-The means with which to do that are implementation defined, possible examples could be:
+The method to load the master key are similar to option 2.

-* compilation into a signed Kernel
-* Kernel support for a hardware security module containing the key
-* a trusted Kernel module

 #### Pros